Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 </tbody>
 </table>

-A model with Balance as predictor performs better than one with divergence as predictor, and it explains more of the variance in stability than divergence.
+A model with imbalance as predictor performs better than one with divergence as predictor, and it explains more of the variance in stability than divergence.

 Moreover, from **Figure 3**, it looks like divergence declines in performance as richness increases.
 Let's test this analytically.
-To do than we build a linear model having stability as response variable and either log10(balance) or divergence as predictor for each richness level.
-We then extract the R squared of the models and their *standardised* estimates. (standardized estimates were calculated centering divergence and balance using the function scale()).
+To do than we build a linear model having stability as response variable and either log10(imbalance) or divergence as predictor for each richness level.
+We then extract the R squared of the models and their *standardised* estimates. (standardized estimates were calculated centering divergence and imbalance using the function scale()).

 ``` r